How to Find Executive Job Leads and Postings

 • Utilizing your existing professional network instead of trying to conduct cold calls: Focus on networking with the individuals you already know versus calling companies and professionals with no prior contact.
 Recruiters are inundated with requests for help.
 They prioritize those people with whom they’ve had a prior, positive relationship and referrals from their network.
 Therefore, if you don’t already have relationships with recruiters, use your professional network of contacts to be referred to a recruiter in your area.

-• Interview like an executive: Once you have lined up an interview with a potential company, balance the questions you have regarding whether the company is right for you by providing important and impressive information about yourself.
-Use your questions as an opportunity to answer your questions and demonstrate a clear interest in the company and position.
-Questions about the trajectory of the company, the firm’s leadership, expectations of the role you would be filling, the culture of the firm, etc. demonstrate that you’ve done your homework, you are inquisitive, you have thoughtful and insightful questions, and overall, you are clearly interested.
+• Interview like an executive: Once you have lined up an interview with a potential company, balance your questions regarding whether the company is right for you by providing essential and impressive information about yourself.
+Use your questions as an opportunity to answer them and demonstrate a clear interest in the company and position.
+Questions about the trajectory of the company, the firm’s leadership, expectations of the role you would be filling, the culture of the firm, etc., demonstrate that you’ve done your homework, you are inquisitive, you have thoughtful and insightful questions, and overall, you are interested.
 You can’t get the job if the company doesn’t believe you truly want it.

 Ultimately, searching for a job at the executive level can be a long road.
-It’s important to have and follow a plan consistently, making adjustments as necessary.
-Rather than emailing your whole network at once, take the time to connect on an individual basis.
-You may not feel as if you’re accomplishing as much now, but this approach is proven to yield the best results.
+Having and following a plan consistently is essential, as well as making adjustments as necessary.
+Rather than emailing your whole network at once, take the time to connect individually.
+You may not feel you’re accomplishing as much now, but this approach yields the best results.
 And remember, the more effort you are willing to put in, the more you are likely to get out of your job search.

-Having a solid plan to locate executive job leads or postings will land you a new position quicker.
-The scarcity of positions can mean the possibility of a long executive job search.
-However, this can be made much worse if you are utilizing ineffective job search practices or if you are passively waiting for something great to happen.
+Having a solid plan to locate executive job leads or postings will land you a new position quickly.
+The scarcity of positions can mean a long executive job search.
+However, this can be made much worse if you are utilizing ineffective job search practices or passively waiting for something great to happen.
 To succeed at an executive-level job search, you must diversify your tactics and put yourself out there by utilizing your professional network and contacts.